sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/bazel/web_overview.md

 ### Running Node.js programs with `rules_js`

-Bazel operates in a different file system layout than Node.js.
+Bazel operates with a different file layout than Node.js.
 The challenge is to make Bazel and Node.js work together without re-writing npm packages or disrupting Node.js resolution algorithm. `rules_js` accomplishes this by running JavaScript tools in the Bazel output tree.
 It uses `pnpm` to create a `node_modules` directory in `bazel-out`, enabling smooth resolution of dependencies.

 This approach comes with several benefits, like solving TypeScript's `rootDirs` issue.
 However, it does require Bazel rules/macro authors to adjust paths and ensure sources are copied to `bazel-out` before execution.
 This requires setting a `BAZEL_BINDIR` environment variable for each action.